-RFKHS will continue to provide the additional social emotional education support staff to address barriers that impede learning and improve the graduation rates, suspension and expulsion rates, and chronic absenteeism of English Learners, foster and homeless youth, students with disabilities and pupils of low socio-economic status.
+RFKHS will continue to provide the additional social emotional education support staff to address barriers that impede learning and improve the graduation rates, suspension and expulsion rates, and chronic absenteeism of English Learners, foster and homeless youth, students with disabilities and pupils of low economic status.

 - a.
-Maintain funding for portion of salary for school psychologist and nurse to provide health and social-emotional education for improved student academic achievement. - b.
-Maintain funding for tone intervention counselor to provide behavior and social-emotional education for improved student academic achievement. - c.
+Fund salary for a school psychologists, one marriage and family therapist and a nurse to provide health and social-emotional education for improved student academic achievement. - b.
+Fund salary for an intervention counselor to provide behavior and social-emotional education for improved student academic achievement. - c.
+Fund salary for an assistant principal of student affairs to facilitate school based social emotional programs for improved student school connectedness. - d.
 Hire an intern psychologist to provide services for the prevention of suicide, trauma, bullying, and violence and improve student learning.